Xceptance/xlt-documentation/content/en/load-testing/Advanced/100-real-time-monitoring.md

 Since not all performance details are sent to Graphite, you will only get a first impression of the application’s behavior.
 For a detailed analysis, the load test report is still the tool of choice.

 {{% note notitle %}}
-<a href="http://graphite.readthedocs.org/en/latest/install.html" target="_blank">Graphite</a> is not bundled with XLT.
+[Graphite](http://graphite.readthedocs.org/en/latest/install.html) is not bundled with XLT.
 You need to install, configure, and run it yourself.
 {{% /note %}}

 ### Page load timings in Graphite